pete9936/turtlebot_parking_leap/README.md

 For using gesture control we used the neuro_gesture_leap package in order to create unique gestures that could easily be recognized and used for high level control.
 All of the details including where to download the repository and how to use the code to create your own gestures can be found at the link below: http://wiki.ros.org/TanvirParhar/neuro_gesture_leap

+We changed the record time of the gestures to 2.0 seconds (currently 3.5 in package).
+This allows for a more fluid real-time gesture command for the Turtlebot.
+To train gestures accordingly replace the get_gesture.py file with our get_gesture.py file.
+You will also need to replace the gesture_rec.py file with our get_gesture2.py file.

+To test the leap_motion first make sure the LeapMotion is running (sudo leapd) or (sudo service leapd restart) and to visulaize the LeapMotion in a new terminal type "LeapControlPanel" then bring up the Visualizer.
+Start roscore then run leap_turtle.launch

+The vision packages for Astra used on this project can be found below:

+For the full navigation scheme use experimental2.py to run the overall architecture for the Turtlebot

 You suck!